jsteenbeeke/jsteenbeeke.github.io/_posts/2021-06-17-aws-lambda-for-java-developers.md

 		.build();
 }
 ```
-You can then use this client to invoke any function you have access to.
-Let's try the function we
+Use the key and secret for [the user you created earlier](#creating-the-function).

-wrote earlier.
+Let's try the function we wrote earlier.
 Keep in mind that all inputs and outputs are formatted in JSON:
 ```java
 // Use Jackson to convert the output
 ObjectMapper objectMapper = new ObjectMapper();